SensehacK/dev-cheatsheet/ionic_cheatsheet/ionic_commands.md

 ### Ionic Page generation

 Command used to generate pages internally in ionic directory.
-It creates the boilerplate code necessary for running the basic webapp cum ionic wrapper app.
+It creates the boilerplate code necessary for running the basic web-app cum ionic wrapper app.

 ```terminal
 ionic generate page shop